rechecked/rcagent/docs/checks/passive-checks.md

 ### Example Host Check

-The variable `$HOST` will be replaced with the hostname of the rcagent system
+The variable `$LOCAL_HOSTNAME` will be replaced with the hostname of the rcagent system

 ```
 checks:
-  - hostname: $HOST
+  - hostname: $LOCAL_HOSTNAME
     interval: 5m
     endpoint: system/version
     options: